WieeRd/questionable/README.md

 **Before you ask, please *read*, and not just *see*, the error message.**

+Tip: Read the top and bottom part of the error message first.

 ## Learn More

 This guide is meant to be absolutely minimal for fast and easy read.